honghaijs6/boostCommerceTest/README.md

 hello
 i am Hong Hai candidate for node js, bellowing is my source code for 6 problems solved

-problem 1 : solved at /problemSolved/no1
+problem 1 : solved at /problemSolved/no1  \n
 problem 2 : solved at /problemSolved/no2
 problem 3 : solved at /problemSolved/no3
     test calculateParkingFee : /problemSolved/no3.test.js    (using Jest for test)